 We are experts in nucleic acids and our scientists aim to develop proprietary enabling technologies that become integral to our customers' products.
 For example, CleanCap®, our proprietary chemical capping technology, has demonstrated its advantages in terms of the stability of the associated mRNA and its efficiency in protein production when compared to traditional capping technologies.
 This efficiency has led biopharmaceutical customers to employ CleanCap® in their vaccine and therapeutic programs.
-As those products proceed through development into commercialization, we believe CleanCap® will be a critical input inon-market vaccines and therapeutics, with over 100 customers having used CleanCap® as of September 30, 2020 and five COVID-19 vaccine programs incorporating CleanCap® as of September 30, 2020, including one phase II/II clinical program led by Pfizer in partnership with BioNTech, three phase I/II clinical programs led by Imperial College London, Fosun Pharma in partnership with BioNTech and CureVac and one pre-clinical program led by the University of Tokyo in partnership with Daiichi-Sankyo.
-We expect to supply our customers throughout their products' life cycle.
+As those products proceed through development into commercialization, we believe CleanCap® will be a critical input in on-market vaccines and therapeutics and we expect to supply our customers throughout their products' life cycle.